 The Foundation funds civil legal aid and projects to improve the administration of justice and increase the effectiveness and efficiency of the legal aid delivery system.
 In addition to providing funds directly to Florida legal aid organizations, the Foundation engages in catalytic philanthropy by investing in the legal aid delivery system and working to develop and expand innovative pro bono initiatives.

-“We’re excited to have Claud join us in increasing pro bono partnerships in Florida through current & new initiatives,” said Ericka Garcia, the Foundation’s director of pro bono partnerships.
+“We’re excited to have Claud join us in increasing pro bono partnerships in Florida through current & new initiatives like Florida Pro Bono Matters,” said Ericka Garcia, the Foundation’s director of pro bono partnerships.

 As pro bono program officer, Nelson will work with Garcia to foster pro bono relationships and collaborations with bar associations, law firms, courts, law schools, legal aid organizations and other groups.